Equine Reproduction Services

-Our Veterinary Specialists Nick Cave and Kat Crosse as well as Ophthalmology Clinician Petra Price are based in our Feilding clinic and are available for companion animal referrals from your primary vet clinic when a patient requires complex care or additional skills and equipment.
+Our Veterinary Specialists Nick Cave, Kat Crosse, Sarah Hill and Petra Price are based in our Feilding clinic and are available for companion animal referrals from your primary vet clinic when a patient requires complex care or additional skills and equipment.

 We require a referral from your veterinarian before taking on a case and will work alongside them to ensure your pet receives the best care possible.